Thomas Kneir: FBI

-Kneir's first assignment was in Dallas, Texas, where he helped to stop a 25-million-dollar fraud scheme.
+Kneir's first assignment was in Dallas, Texas, where he helped to stop a $25 million fraud scheme.
 After Dallas, Kneir was moved to Atlanta.
 After successfully finishing his time in Atlanta, Kneir was moved to the Louisville, Kentucky office in 1979 where he was promoted to supervisor.
 In 1984, Kneir was assigned to headquarters in Washington D.C. where he supervised the Governmental Fraud Unit.
 In 1986, Kneir was assigned to the Baltimore FBI office as supervisor.
 During his tenure in this office, the FBI Baltimore office was tracking the money from the Iran-Contra scandal.
 Returning to Washington from 1989 to 1991, he headed the Public Corruption unit.
 In September 1994 he became the No. 2 supervisor in the Albuquerque office and was promoted to head of the office.
 After Albuquerque, Knier became the head of the Jacksonville office.
 On September 10, 2001, he was appointed head of the Chicago office.

 Head of Chicago office

 The primary focus of Kneir's time in Chicago was dealing with terrorism and public corruption.
 Working in cooperation with prosecutor Patrick Fitzgerald, the Chicago office led by Kneir launched several large investigations which lead to trials including the Duffs trial, the Governor Ryan corruption trial, and Operation Family Secrets.
 As head of the Chicago field office, Kneir attended many events related to security including the Prizker Military Museum and Library program "Front & Center with John Callaway: Homeland Security: Is Chicago Prepared?"
-Kneir retired in 2004.
+Kneir retired from public service in 2004.

 Abbott Laboratories

-After the FBI, Kneir took a job at North Chicago-based Abbott Laboratories as director of product security.
+After his time with the FBI, Kneir took a job at North Chicago-based Abbott Laboratories as director of product security.